nipy/nitime/doc/discussion/interval_object.rst

 initialization of the object will know what the units are.
 In order to make this possible, the interval (similar to the current implementation of the time-series object will have an attribute :attr:`t_unit`, which would default to 's'.
-The initialization will then cast the values provided into values with dtype :class:`deltatime64`.
+The initialization will then cast the values provided into the appropriate :class:`TimeArray` objects.

 .. _interval_from_slice:
 Implementation using a slice object